 Location: Cotswold Farm Park, Guiting Power, Cheltenham, Gloucestershire, GL54 5FL

-Nothing depicts Autumn like the humble pumpkin, and if you want to choose your own, Cotswold Farm Park lets you handpick one from its fields.
+Nothing depicts fall like the humble pumpkin, and if you want to choose your own, Cotswold Farm Park lets you handpick one from its fields.
 When you buy your Farm Park admission ticket, you can also buy a token for the pumpkin PYO for just an extra £1.

 Aside from the pumpkins, the Farm Park itself invites you to interact with the animals, and discover rare species on its wildlife walk.

 You can’t go far in the Cotswolds without stumbling across a quintessentially English country pub.
-And there’s no better time of year than autumn to cosy up by the fire and enjoy a pint of local beer and a delicious meal, especially after a brisk walk along the country lanes.
+And there’s no better time of year than fall to cosy up by the fire and enjoy a pint of local beer and a delicious meal, especially after a brisk walk along the country lanes.

 A short pick of our favourite Cotswolds pubs:

 - The Wheatsheaf in Northleach

 5. Go to a Country Show